“If the violin is the most perfect musical instrument, the Greek language is the violin of the human thought”.

 The study of Greek takes time and commitment, but the rewards are great enough to merit such an investment!!

-Our Greek department is made up of teachers from Greece that has come to work by the Greek Government specifically in Plato Academy Schools, providing students with current and authentic knowledge of Greek and Greek – American citizen’s teachers that hold the Language Testing International certificate and are devoted and passionate for the Greek heritage.
+Our Greek department consists of active elementary school teachers from Greece sent by the Greek Government to Plato Academy Schools.
+They provide students with current and authentic knowledge of Greek language and culture.
+Lessons are also taught by Greek teachers who are US citizens and hold the Language Testing International certificate.
+They are also devoted and passionate in sharing their knowledge with their students.

 This Certificate of Attainment in Greek serves as proof of the successful candidate’s level of attainment in Greek in the work market.